jundalisay/superb/content/en/research/einstein/relativity/section-23.md

 <!-- What will be his experience in this enterprise? -->

-He places one of two identically constructed clocks=
+He places one of two identically constructed clocks:
 - one at the centre of the circular disc
 - the other on the edge of the disc, so that they are at rest relative to it